greald/einzellmill/README.md

 Physically the rings are placed around a low pressure plasma of charged particles.
 The moving field is to concentrate the particles and to contain the plasma in de centres between the rings.
-It's a method proven innumerously often in reverse.
-In cathode ray tubes the particles were moving and the field was stationary.
+It's a method proven innumerously often, be it in reverse: \
+in cathode ray tubes the particles were moving and the field was stationary.

 The simulation is to study and control the movement of charged particles.